 If you have no other choice but FHA financing, it is not so bad, and people should not shy away from it.
 There are a lot of misinterpretations and myths about FHA loans.

 Top Five FHA Loan Myths

 Of course, sellers need to weigh all offers carefully.
-If you have the same offer or possibly a stronger offer with conventional financing, of course you will not take a similar or weaker offer with a buyer using FHA financing.
+Assume you have the same offer or possibly a stronger offer with conventional financing.
+Of course you will not take a similar or weaker offer with a buyer using FHA financing.
 As a seller, if you have no other offers, you should not shy way from an FHA buyer.
-Or if you have weak or lower offers where the buyers are using conventional financing, and your FHA buyer has a stronger offer at a higher sales price, it is something to seriously consider.
+But assume you have weak or lower offers where the buyers are using conventional financing.
+If you have an FHA buyer who has a stronger offer at a higher sales price, it is something to seriously consider.